 The beach is named after the puka shells that abound here in the past and is also the home to Boracay’s flying foxes, a kind of fruit bat that flies around the Puka area or rests on the forest by the cliff.
 Nature takes center stage here at Puka because there are no establishments or resorts in the entire stretch, only small stalls selling fresh coconuts and other refreshments.

 Puka Beach is the northernmost tip of Boracay, reachable via a 20-minute tricycle ride or as part of day trips to Boracay Island.

 Boracay’s main draw is definitely its sprawling 4-kilometer White Beach, famed around the world for its ultra-fine and powdery white sand, calm and shallow waters, and gorgeous horizon views.
 Facing the sea, to the right of White Beach is Station 1, dotted by top-rate and first-class resorts.
 At the center is Station 2, where most of the action happens as dining and drinking options and souvenir shops are concentrated here.
-To the left is Station 3, marked by a mix of native-style accommodations and mid-range to posh resorts.
+To the left is Station 3, marked by a mix of native-style accommodations and budget-friendly to posh resorts.

 Aside from all the establishments lined up along White Beach that visitors can stay and enjoy, its waters cannot be missed.
 One can definitely just lounge on the beach and take a few dips, but we highly recommend experiencing at least one of its many fun water activities here.

 Think of Boracay helmet diving as somewhere between snorkeling and scuba diving, and an equally fun and unique experience.
 Instead of floating on the water surface when snorkeling or reaching depths when diving, you will actually be walking on the ocean floor with a special helmet on your head so you can breathe underwater.
 In no time, you will be surrounded by schools of tropical fish and your guide will be taking pictures of you and your group.